Milkshiift/GoofCord/README.md

 5. Package GoofCord with `pnpm run packageWindows` or `pnpm run packageLinux`
 6. Find your freshly compiled app in the `dist` folder.

-## Burning Questions?
-We've Got Answers!
+## FAQ
 ### Need Support?
 Join Our Discord!
 [![](https://dcbadge.vercel.app/api/server/CZc4bpnjmm)](https://discord.gg/CZc4bpnjmm)

-### Is Using GoofCord Risky Business? 🤔
+### Can I get banned from using GoofCord? 🤔
 - While using GoofCord goes against [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services), rest assured that no one has ever been banned from using it or any client mods.
-GoofCord also does some clever tricks to make Discord think you are just using a web client.

 ### How can I access the settings? ⚙️
 - Multiple ways:
   - Right-click on the tray icon and click `Open Settings`
-  - Open Discord settings, and you should see the top most button in the category "GoofCord", click it, and the settings will pop out for you.
+  - Click the "Settings" button in the "GoofCord" category in the Discord settings
   - Press `Ctrl+Shift+'` shortcut.

 ### Seeking the Source Code? 🕵️‍♂️